 Wendy has scored five Primetime TV series: Profiler (NBC, drama), New York News (CBS, drama), For The People (Lifetime, drama), Maybe It’s Me (WB comedy) starring Fred Willard and Julia Pat Sweeney, and MasterClass (HBO).

 Documentaries remain an important part of Wendy’s work.
 Recent titles include: Ai Weiwei Yours Truly, Breslin and Hamill: Deadline Artists (HBO), HBO’s Warning:This Drug May Kill You, American Jihad for Showtime, The Girl In the River for HBO, I am Not Your Guru: Tony Robbins, Larry Kramer In Love and Anger for HBO, Dangerous Acts Starring the Unstable Elements of Belarus (HBO), Whitey (CNN), Weight of the Nation (HBO), Crude, and Alive Day Memories: Home from Iraq (HBO).
 She continues to work with the top filmmakers in the field.

 Wendy’s work in theater includes Anna Deavere Smith’s Tony-nominated Twilight: Los Angeles, directed by George C. Wolfe (Angels In America), for both the Public Theater and Broadway’s Cort Theatre.

-Wendy is proud to be the first female film composer signed to Creative Artists Agency by Brian Loucks.
+Wendy is proud to have been the first female film composer signed to Creative Artists Agency by Brian Loucks.

-Wendy divides her time between NYC, LA and Italy.
+Wendy divides her time between NYC, Italy and Los Angeles.
 She speaks Italian, Spanish and French, and holds both US and EU passports.